noelp2500/NoelVSCodeResumePublicVersion/public/pages/overview.md

 HackerRank - https://www.hackerrank.com/iamnoelpereira

 Feel free to reach out if you're looking to collaborate on research, projects, business ideas, or just to hang out for coffee and talk about my poems and martial arts!

+** I'm currently looking for interships for Summer'24.
+Feel free to reach out if there are any such opportunities available! **